 About Mental Health

-A psychiatric evaluation will look at symptoms and when they occur, as well as what impact they have on family and work relationships.
+A psychiatric evaluation will look at symptoms and when they happen, as well as what impact they have on family and work relationships.

 Families, spouses, or friends are often the first to suspect that their loved one is challenged by feelings, behaviors, and/or environmental conditions that cause them to act disruptive, rebellious, or sad.